JuganD/ChronoPlus/README.md

 This application is not tool for malevolent actions as it is performing the same actions as entering the website from any browsing software.
 =======
-# ChronoPlus

-ChronoPlus is timed voting and user information checking application for the website Chrono.gg.
-The application is using every user individual account cookie and sending GET and POST requests toward the Chrono website, as any browser does.
-This application is not tool for malevolent actions as it is performing the same actions as entering the website from any browsing software.
->>>>>>> 33947292e6a92e196d5a2e41590cb3646557d28a